MAvRK7/Audio-Summarization-of-Speech/README.md

 # Audio Summarization of Speech Signals in Noisy Real-Time Environment using Deep Learning-based Blind Source Separation

-Speech signal processing in noisy, real-time environments poses significant challenges due to overlapping au dio sources and diverse noise types.
+Speech signal processing in noisy, real-time environments poses significant challenges due to overlapping audio sources and diverse noise types.
 This work presents a deep learning-based solution for summarizing speech signals by combining three powerful techniques: ConvTasnet for time- domain speech separation, Sepformer for transformer-based